Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of Riverina is named for the area covered by the electoral division.
+The Division of Riverina is named for the area covered by the electorate.

-The first electoral division of this name was created on 11 December 1900 and was first represented in 1901.
+The first electorate of this name was created on 11 December 1900 and was first represented in 1901.

 Note: The name was modified to 'Riverina-Darling' for the 1984 federal election before being changed to 'Riverina' for the 1993 federal election.